 Born: American Indians likely occupied the area for millennia.
-When Alabama achieved statehood in 1819, President James Monroe set aside 1,620 undeveloped acres beside confluence of the Cahaba and Alabama rivers for the state's capital.
+When Alabama achieved statehood in 1819, President James Monroe set aside 1,620 undeveloped acres beside the confluence of the Cahaba and Alabama rivers for the state's capital.
 A brick capitol building was erected in 1820.
 But a yellow fever epidemic swept through, and critics blamed the town's low elevation and complained that it was flood-prone.

 It lives on: Now known as Old Cahawba Archaeological Park, the town is managed by the Alabama Historical Commission.
 Admission is free.
 Visitors stroll through the ruins, a cemetery and a nature trail.
-Guided tours are available for a nominal fee.
+Guided tours are available for a fee.